 About

-Titled “Mapping the Transnational Circulation and Control of Small Arms in Latin America”, this project tries to answer three questions:
+The project “Mapping the Transnational Circulation and Control of Small Arms in Latin America” examines four research questions:

-How do small arms and light weapons (SALW), specifically military-style firearms, circulate in Latin America?
+How do small arms and light weapons, specifically military-style firearms, circulate in Latin America?

 How do different types of arms flow legally and illegally across national borders?

-What are the main challenges for controlling these flows?
+What are the main regulatory norms and challenges for controlling these flows?

-The funds provided by the Swiss Network for International Studies (SNIS), allowed us to assemble a team of experts from Switzerland, Brazil, Colombia, and Mexico to zoom into the circulation of military-style firearms.
-The project defines military-style firearms as semi-automatic and fully automatic long guns with rifled barrels of certain calibres (such as 7.62 x 39 mm, 5.45 x 39 mm, 5.56 x 45mm, .223 Rem 7,62 x 54 mmR, or 7.62 x 51 mm) as well as machine guns.
+The funds provided by the Swiss Network for International Studies (SNIS), allowed us to assemble an interdisciplinary team of experts from Switzerland, Brazil, Colombia, and Mexico to zoom into the circulation of military-style firearms.
+Under the project’s definition, military-style firearms include all categories of machine guns (i.e. automatic weapons) as well as certain types of rifles (e.g. AK- and AR-pattern rifles, sniper rifles).

 Finally, the project maps the control norms that regulate the transnational circulation of SALW in Latin America.
 It gathers and analyzes data on the adoption, incorporation and implementation of international and regional norms and national legislation regarding legal and illegal transnational flows, identifying main challenges and opportunities for bilateral and multilateral cooperation.